markfairbanks/tidytable/cran-comments.md

 * Used single quotes to identify package names in the package description.

+* Changed the package name due to a name conflict.

 ## Test environments
 * local OS X install, R 3.6.1
 * ubuntu 14.04 (on travis-ci), R 3.6.1